Magheracloone: The Battle of Magheracloone

-Faith
+Religion

-The people of Magheracloone worship in three churches; two Roman Catholic (Ss.
+The people of Magheracloone have three churches; two Roman Catholic (Ss.
 Peter & Paul, and St. Patrick's) and one Church of Ireland (St. Molua's).
 St. Molua's is located on the site of the original Roman Catholic church, from which Catholics were barred during the penal laws.
 At that time, Catholics attended school and worshipped outside at 'hedge schools' and 'mass rocks', as they were barred from having suitable buildings for these purposes, speaking Irish was banned, and the people were required (in public office and many professions) to take an oath citing the supremacy of the monarch over the Roman Pontiff - an oath which Catholics obviously could not take.
-A mass rock exists on private property along the River Glyde in Tonaneave; a long stone crosses the river to form a bridge; the priest would stand on one side, and the congregation on the other; the river served both to separate the people from the sacrament (the function performed by a redoros in a church) and to drown out their prayers, for fear of being heard by British soldiers.
+A mass rock exists on private property along the River Glyde in Tonaneave; a long stone crosses the river to form a bridge; the priest would stand on one side, and the congregation on the other; the river served to drown out their prayers, for fear of being heard by British soldiers.
 It is said that, during the Penal Laws, local Protestants kept watch on the hills above to ensure the safety of their Catholic neighbours hearing mass by the river in the valley below.
 Another example of such kindness comes from the story of a woman who was to be evicted from her home in the parish by bailiffs because she could not pay her rent; one of the soldiers took pity on her and passed around an iron cooking pot, collecting money from the other soldiers until enough was donated such that the woman's rent could be paid.
 Mass was most recently celebrated at this mass rock in the Jubilee Year 2000; it was concelebrated by PP Fr.
 Tom Finnegan, Canon Mohan and Fr.
 Michael J. Gilsenan and attended by a large congregation.